 Students will have much more control over their learning.
 There will be more choices and options for students because there is now no requirement to take certain courses.
 While many students may still choose a path that includes mostly traditional courses, others may take advantage of activities they do outside of school, over the summer, and in the community to demonstrate proficiency in a particular indicator.
 The most obvious difference is that students can work at their own pace; when students can show proficiency in an indicator with evidence, they can move on to something else.
 This may take an entire year or it may take much less time.

 How will students be assessed?

 Students will submit evidence of proficiency to a teacher certified to teach in that content area.
 The teacher will review the evidence using a verification guide and if the evidence meets the criteria, the teacher will verify the student as proficient.
-A software system called LiFT will keep track of which performance indicators have been verified and track student progress toward meeting the graduation requirements.

 What about College?

-Colleges see many different types of transcripts already, from foreign countries, various states, charter and private schools, as well as home-schooled students.
+Colleges see many different types of transcripts already, from foreign countries, various states, charter, and private schools, as well as home-schooled students.
 Colleges request school profiles from all schools that clearly outline the academic opportunities and the grading system.
 According to Great schools partnership, who spoke directly with colleges and universities, “69 New England Institutions of Higher Education State that Proficiency-Based Diplomas Do Not Disadvantage Applicants.”
 EFHS is building a transcript that will show both proficiency attainment, courses taken, and any other relevant learning experiences.